Analysis | Shanghai’s Star May Fade Quickly

 Shanghai is flying again.
 The first company to sell shares on its Nasdaq-style technology board priced its stock at a huge premium to the broader market, little more than a week after a successful debut for the city’s cross-border listing program with the U.K. The dual initiatives may help the Shanghai stock exchange regain some of the fundraising allure it’s lost to Shenzhen and Hong Kong – if it can keep up the momentum.

 On Tuesday, Suzhou HYC Technology Co. became the first candidate on the SSE STAR Market to price its stock.
 The maker of industrial testing equipment will raise 973 million yuan ($141 million) selling shares at 24.26 yuan apiece.
-The price implies a multiple of 41 times earnings, adjusted for non-recurring items, after regulators relaxed an unofficial price-earnings cap of 23 times on initial public offerings.
-The Shanghai Composite Index is on a current P/E of 14.5.
+The price implies a multiple of 41 times earnings, adjusted for non-recurring items, compared with 14.5 times for the Shanghai Composite Index, after regulators relaxed an unofficial price-earnings cap of 23 times on initial public offerings.
+The retail portion of the offer was 1,670 times oversubscribed, Bloomberg News reported Friday.

 Huatai Securities Co., meanwhile, became the first company to list under the Shanghai-London Stock Connect program this month, raising $1.7 billion(1) in Europe’s second-largest IPO of 2019.
 As of Wednesday’s close, its global depositary receipts had climbed 17% from the offer price.